zoeskan/MCB185/PYTHON_REFERENCE.md

 + `speedLimit` no

 Variables sometimes have very short names that implicitly describe their type.
-It's okay for loop variables to have such names, but for more longer-lived variables, you should use more descriptive names.
+It's okay for loop variables to have such names, but for longer-lived variables, you should use more descriptive names.

 + `n` is an integer, as are `i`, `j`, and `k`